Civil Service Testing FAQ

 No. Exams are administered only during normal business hours.

-No. A pattern of cancelling, rescheduling, or failing to keep exam appointments may result in disqualification to request exams for three months.
+No. A pattern of canceling, rescheduling, or failing to keep exam appointments may result in disqualification to request exams for three months.

 For those classifications listed under the open and continuous testing section, the exam may be rescheduled.

-Exams for classifications listed under the Current Vacancies or Crafts & Trades Quarterly Postings sections cannot be rescheduled.
+Exams for classifications listed under the Current Vacancies, Crafts & Trades Quarterly Testing, or AFSCME Bi-Annual Testing sections cannot be rescheduled.

 View our Web site at https://jobs.illinois.edu, log in, and click on Civil Service Activity.